allorionmusic/construct-blacktheme/README.md

 </p>

 > [!NOTE]
+> This Black Theme is a work in progress, it's NOT finished yet, so you might find some issues.
 > All of our free software is designed to respect your privacy, while being as simple to use as possible.
 Our free software is licensed under the [BSD-3-Clause license](https://ravendevteam.org/files/BSD-3-Clause.txt).
 By using our software, you acknowledge and agree to the terms of the license.

 Simple, fast, and professional code editor.